 By default, if all of its subscribers are cancelled (which basically means they have all unsubscribed), it clears its internal buffer and stops accepting new subscribers.
-You can tune this by using the autoCancel parameter in the create static factory methods.
+You can tune this by using the autoCancel parameter in the multicast static factory methods under Processor.more().